lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session08_say.md

 ## Until next time, thank you for *Modeling to Learn*!

+DO Demo

-Today we ran and experiment and compared the results against the base case.
-Before next time, please explore the base case and experiment results and draft a dynamic hypothesis to prepare for experiment 2.
+1. Before next time, please explore the base case and experiment results and draft a dynamic hypothesis to prepare for experiment 2.

+2. Do do this, log back into the SIM UI.